Test ID: SFGP Spotted Fever Group Antibody, IgG and IgM, Serum

 Spotted Fever Group Ab, IgG, IgM, SUseful For

-Aids in the diagnosis of spotted fever group rickettsial infections
+Aiding in the diagnosis of spotted fever group rickettsial infections

 Clinical Information

 Species of Rickettsia are small (0.3-0.5 mcm x 1-2 mcm) obligately intracellular bacteria (Proteobacteria).
 They have a gram-negative cell wall structure.
-Rickettsia are found in arthropod hosts for at least part of their life cycle.
+Rickettsiae are found in arthropod hosts for at least part of their life cycle.

 R rickettsiae is the most common rickettsial species encountered in the United States and is transmitted through a tick vector (Dermacentor species or, less commonly, Rhipicephalus sanguineus).
 Following a 2- to 14-day incubation period, patients most commonly present with fever, chills, and myalgia.
 A maculopapular rash typically appears 2 to 5 days after fever onset, though approximately 10% of patients will not develop a rash.
 Antibodies to the spotted fever group agents are detectable within 7 to 10 days after illness onset.
-Demonstration of either 1) seroconversion or 2) a 4-fold change in IgG-specific antibody titers in acute and convalescent serum samples is consistent with acute or ongoing disease.
+Demonstration of either seroconversion or a 4-fold change in IgG-specific antibody titers in acute and convalescent serum samples is consistent with acute or ongoing disease.

 Interpretation